Nikon D700 vs Olympus E-M1 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the D700 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D700 was succeeded by the Nikon D800.
+Both the D700 and the E-M1 II have been discontinued, but can regularly be found used on ebay.
+The D700 was replaced by the Nikon D800, while the E-M1 II was followed by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So how do things add up?
 Which of the two cameras – the Nikon D700 or the Olympus E-M1 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.